papadanku/CShade/README.md

 CShade features an adaptive-exposure shader that uses hardware blending for temporal smoothing.
 The shader also features spot-metering, allowing users to expose their image depending on an area.

-### Color Processing
+### Image Processing

-CShade features shaders that deal with getting information about RGB images.
+CShade features shaders that deal with getting information about an image.

 - Census transformation
 - Convolutions